BTejas/Crop-Production/README.md

 ## Results
 |Algorithm|r2_score|
 |:--:|:--:|
-LinearRegression|0.154716
+LinearRegression|0.226581
-DecisionTreeRegressor|	0.972603
+DecisionTreeRegressor|0.923590
-RandomForestRegressor	|0.949165
+RandomForestRegressor	|0.941825
-Random Forest Regressor with Hyper parameter tuning|	0.448251 AdaBoostRegressor RandomForest as base model|0.325442 AdaBoostRegressor DecisionTree as base model|0.280983 GradientBoostingRegressor	| 0.898286 GradientBoostingRegressor with GridSearchCV	| 0.932254 XGboost Regressor|	0.932254
+AdaBoostRegressor RandomForest as base model|0.593816 AdaBoostRegressor DecisionTree as base model|0.576665 GradientBoostingRegressor	|0.938196
-XGboost Regressor with GridSearchCV	| 0.945544
+XGboost Regressor|0.941793

 ## Conclusion
 1. Decision Tree Regressor has given the best r2_score but the predictions seems to be grouped
 2. Hence Random Forest is the best model for this problem
-3. Random Forest has given an r2_score of 94.9 i.e approx 95%
+3. Random Forest has given an r2_score of 94.18 i.e approx 94%
 4. All the boosting models have given almost equal score
 5. Random Forest can be improved further by correct hyper parameter tuning
 6. Reducing the levels in crop and state has reduced the model performance